The Copycats - Star Trek TOS

 Communicator

-Last run unit with LEDS and different battery holder
+Last run unit with LEDs and different battery holder.

 Phasers

 These units were the first ever offered commercially through mail order and local convention sales.
-They were made of a fiberglass resin material with an aluminum primitive style nozzle.
+They were made of a fiberglass resin material with a primative aluminum style nozzle.
 Trigger was a hardware screwcap.
 Thumbwheel on hand unit was either ribbed or smooth aluminum and sometimes made of plastic.
 Handle had aluminum tape strips added on early models and a painted red "trigger bar".
-Hand units had red, green, blue, and even a yellow "cabochon" for the indicator light.
+Hand units had red, green, blue, and even a yellow cabochon for the indicator light.
 Rear knob was a guitar adjustment control knob.
 Side and rear fins painted silver.
 Hand unit was attached by Velcro and of course removable from the lower half of the unit.
 There were NO pistol models ever made with working electronics.
 According to some, for a very short time he offered a working hand unit with some sort of strobe light in it.
 There is reportedly only ONE unit known.
 Like others, the phasers did go through upgrades.
 Later units had a more authentic looking aluminum nozzle, the rear knob was updated with a more generic one, the trigger bar on the hand unit was no longer painted red, and the aluminum tape strips on the handle were omitted.

 Version 1